-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approves the agreement between Sachem Central School District and EI US, LLC d/b/a Learnwell to provide academic tutoring services in accordance with the State Education regulations, using only teachers certified by the New York State Education Department.
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Ms. Volpe, seconded by Mr. Falco, and approved unanimously (6-0) to approve the agreement between Sachem Central School District and EI US, LLC d/b/a Learnwell to provide academic tutoring services in accordance with the State Education regulations, using only teachers certified by the New York State Education Department.
 The rate for this service is \$50.00 per hour.
 This agreement shall be in effect for the period September 1, 2018 to June 30, 2019.
 This contract has been reviewed and approved by the school district's attorney."